SylvainLeDEV/SylvainLeDev/README.md

 ### Sylvain

-I'm Sylvain from France, living in Toulouse near Blagnac.
-Blagnac is renowned for Airbus company.✈️️
+I'm Sylvain, a super-passionate Developer from south of France. 😄

 I'm a web developer, more specialized in Javascript, Node.js.
 I'm self-teaching, motivated, I like to put in practice everything I can discover.

 Actually :
 - 👀 I'm looking for a new Job in web development.
-- 🔭 I’m currently working on my personal website.
+- 🔭 I’m currently working at TeamWork.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently learning ReactJS, AWS Services.
 - 📫 How to reach me: dev.tess.sylvain@gmail.com or [Linkedin](https://www.linkedin.com/in/tessier-sylvain/)
 - ⚡ Fun fact: I'm Diver, traveller and fan of crypto money.
 <!--